Pergidae: Distribution

 Most Pergidae species occur in South America and Australia.
 They are the dominant family in Australia and are one of the major families in the Neotropics.
 Of the 14 subfamilies, three (Pergulinae, Philomastiginae, and Perreyiinae) occur in both the Australasian and Neotropical regions, but no genera occur in both regions.

 In the Australasian Region, Pergidae occur in Australia (including Tasmania) and the islands of New Guinea and New Britain.
 The most northeastern records are Sulawesi and Indonesia with two species of Cladomacra described from Sulawesi.
 Only one introduced species (Phylacteophaga froggatti) occurs in New Zealand and New Caledonia, but is not native to those countries.
 In the Western Hemisphere, they occur from southeastern Canada through the eastern United States south to the southern tip of South America (Magallanes Province, Chile), with their greatest diversity in the Neotropics.
-In the West Indies, only several species of the genus Acordulecera are known from Montserrat, St. Kitts, St. Vincent, and Dominica.
-Only one genus, Acordulecera, with several species, occurs in Canada and the United States.
+Only one genus, Acordulecera, with several species, occurs in Canada and the United States, extending also into the West Indies.